canocalir/immflyfrontend/README.md

 #### Answer

-Ofcourse with Babel.js ---> It's a toolchain to help us convert ES2015 code for make it usable and be recognized by all/old browsers.
+Ofcourse with Babel.js ---> It's a toolchain to help us convert ES2015 code to make it usable and be recognized by all/old browsers.
 It's already included in <strong>create-react-app</strong>